 A degree-seeking student who has been suspended from a graduate program may be reinstated under the following conditions:

-- Developing a plan of study in consultation with and approved by the appropriate Graduate Program Director (GPD) of the program that the student is seeking to either continue enrollment or to be newly admitted.
-The plan of study must specify the initial 12 credit hours to be taken and the steps necessary to complete the degree requirements within the six-year (master’s) and the eight-year (doctoral) time period as required by University policy.
+- Developing a plan of study in consultation with the appropriate Graduate Program Director (GPD) of the program that the student is seeking to either continue enrollment or to be newly admitted.
+The plan of study must specify the initial 12 credit hours to be taken and the steps necessary to complete the degree requirements within the eight-year (master’s) and the eight-year (education specialist and doctoral) time period as required by University policy.
 This plan should recognize that all prior courses in which grades of B- or less were earned must be repeated or replaced with an approved substitution.
 If reinstated, the student’s GPA will revert to 0.00 and courses with a grade of B or above will be treated as internal transfer credit and therefore will have no bearing on the GPA.
 Upon reinstatement, the student must achieve a cumulative GPA of at least 3.00 in the next 12 credit hours of graduate credit attempted.